 Above the trendy food stalls of the Mercado Antón Martín, the terracotta building (below) on Calle Santa Isabel in the atmospheric, central Lavapiés district is marked by a two-story mural of “Isabelita”, a stunning costumed woman with a head cap of tiny flowers, a purple eye mask, and a flamenco-dancer tattoo.
 Motorbikes rumble outside through the narrow nearby streets, past shops selling wares both mundane and exotic; the strum of a guitar maker testing his instrument can be heard in one of them, while in another a flamenco shoemaker slips a creation on a customer’s foot.

-Isabelita hints at the top-floor tenant, 65-year-old Amor de Diós (God’s Love), a studio whose teachers have trained some of Spain’s most distinguished flamenco dancers.
+Isabelita hints at the top-floor tenant, 65-year-old Amor de Diós (Love of God), a studio whose teachers have trained some of Spain’s most distinguished flamenco dancers.
 These days students include not only Spaniards but some 88 other nationalities.
 Taking the lift up, I find a space alive with the overpowering sounds of clicking castanets, a cane tapping out a beat, the box drum being practised, and hundreds of pounding feet on wooden floors.
 A large poster board opposite the lift advertises the teachers giving private and group classes, which are arranged through them rather than Amor de Diós per se, which functions more like a space rented by the instructors.

 Alejandro Granados is one of those Amor de Diós instructors when he’s not touring domestically and internationally.
 Born in Seville 57 years ago, he studied ballet before joining his mother’s flamenco company, eventually touring as a solo act.
 “In my classes”, he explains, “we do dance, not steps.
 Most important part is the entire body, even the eyes.
 The feet have been commercialised lately.
 But it’s also very important for students to be open inside.”
 He believes dance is like life.
 “It’s simple to live, but can be difficult and complicated to interpret.”